 SCS is committed to doing more outreach on campus in order to increase our visibility and accessibility to those who might be reluctant to seek help from SCS.
 With the assistance of staff, post-docs will be expected to assist at pre-planned presentations and “tabling events”, as well as to develop 1 outreach program on his/her own to be completed during the winter or spring quarters.
 Additional supervision will be provided as needed.

 Administrative Time (2–3 hrs per week)

 Time will be allotted for post-docs to complete necessary paperwork: progress notes, termination summaries, referrals, etc…

 Post-docs can assist the Director of Training in reviewing application material, interviewing and selecting trainees for the following academic year.

 Post-docs will receive 2 hours of individual supervision per week, 1 by a primary supervisor and 1 by a secondary supervisor.
 The primary supervisor will track the post-doc’s experience for the entire 12 month commitment, while the secondary supervisor will be a “rotating” supervisor who will provide specialty supervision in clinical areas of interest.
 Post-docs are encouraged to receive secondary supervision from a variety of staff in order to increase their breadth of experience at SCS.

-Clinical Case Conference (1.5 hrs per week)
+Treatment Team Seminar (1.5 hrs per week)